FAQs

 Do you use Prince George’s County Boys and Girls Club “yellow cards”?

 No, we do not use the yellow cards that the Prince Georges County Boys and Girls Club uses.
-Each child must obtain a USA Wrestling membership, which costs between $20 (Beginner) and $60 (Advanced).
+Each child must obtain a USA Wrestling membership, which costs $20 (Limited Folkstyle Athlete Membership).
 Note: The cost of USA Wrestling memberships is subject to change without notice and is determined by USA Wrestling.

 How do I obtain a USA Wrestling Card for my child?

-You can purchase a USA Wrestling Card from here.
+You can purchase a USA Wrestling Card here.

 How many days do we practice?

 *Practice days and times are based on the availability of our practice facility.
-Parents will be notified ahead of any changes ahead of time.
+Parents will be notified as early as possible of any changes.
+We follow the PGCPS closure guidelines.

 What will be needed by the first day of practice?